joni0108/t-nextjs/README.md

 - [x] Add the `ThemeContext` and implement them.
 - [x] Add `tw-merge` dependency.
 - [x] Add the custom hooks.
-- [ ] Add and configure `storybook` and its plugins
-- [ ] Prepare example pages, including landing, login protected, onboarding, and organizarion role protected routes.
+- [x] Prepare example pages, including landing, login protected, onboarding, and organizarion role protected routes.
-- [ ] Add `Clerk Auth` and configure it.
+- [x] Add `Clerk Auth` and configure it.
 - [ ] Add `Resend` and configure it.
 - [ ] Add and configure `Firestore` from firebase.
 - [ ] Create masking route/firebase auth for request to storage.